MerosCrypto/Meros/docs/Protocol/Merit.md

 If the sum of every score is less than 1000, the Merit Holder with the top score receives the difference between 1000 and the sum of the scores.
 A negative sigmoid which uses the Block’s difficulty for its x value produces a multiplier.
 Mints are then queued for each Merit Holder, in order, with an amount of `score * multiplier`.
 After 10 more Blocks, the mints are added to the Transactions.

+After Mints are decided, every miner in the Block's miners get their specified amount of Merit.
+This is considered live Merit.
+If these new Merit Holders don't publish any Elements which get archived in a Block, for an entire Checkpoint period, their Merit is no longer live.
+To restore their Merit to live, a Merit Holder must get an Element archived in a Block.
+This turns their Merit into Pending Merit, and their Merit will be restored to Live Merit after the next Checkpoint period.
+Pending Merit cannot be used on the Consensus DAG, but does contribute towards the amount of Live Merit, and can be used on Checkpoints.
+After 52560 Blocks, Merit dies.
+It cannot be restored.
+This sets a hard cap on the total supply of Merit at 5256000 Merit.

 `BlockBody` has a variable message length; the 4-byte amount of records, the records (each with a 48-byte BLS Public Key, 4-byte nonce, and 48-byte Merkle tree hash), 1-byte amount of miners, and the miners (each with a 48-byte BLS Public Key and 1-byte amount).

 ### Checkpoint